sjiaire/cr-site-natacha/content/rental_apartments/cosy-gishushu.md

 Stay in this beautiful 1-bedroom furnished apartment located on the 2nd floor of a stylish 8-units’ complex of Gishushu nearby RDB.
 Gishushu is a leafy neighborhood with restaurants, shops and sports facilities in walking distance.

 This cosy residence is refined and functional.
-It has a bright lounge, an American kitchen with washer, an spacious bedroom and a bathroom.
+It has a bright lounge, an American kitchen with washer, a spacious bedroom and a bathroom.
 In addition, high-speed internet, security, housekeeping and gardening services are complimentary!

 Outdoor, there is flowery terrace with an amazing view and shared parking space.